maglietti/explore-ai3/tutorials/first-java-app/02-project-setup.md

 - A three-node Ignite cluster running in Docker containers
 - A Maven project with all necessary dependencies
 - A robust connection management class
-- A test application that verifies connectivity
+- An example application that verifies connectivity

 This foundation gives us everything we need to start building our transit monitoring application.
 In the next module, we'll explore the GTFS data format and design our schema for storing transit data in Ignite.